kaj-kwok/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+Inherited a basic framework in an unfamiliar language and tasked to add in additional features and guards.

+## Project Goals
+* Become familiar with Ruby and the Rails framework
+* Learn how to navigate an existing code-base
+* Use existing code style and approach to implement new features in unfamiliar territory
+* Apply previous learning tactics to research and become familiar with a new paradigm, language and framework
+* A simulation of the real world where feature and bug-fix requests are listed instead of step-by-step instructions on how to implement a solution

 ## Setup